valory-xyz/autonolas-frontend-mono/README.md

 ## Start the app

 To start the development server run `npx nx run [app-name]:serve`.
 Open your browser and navigate to http://localhost:4200/.
-You will need `node` version "20" and `yarn` version ">=1" installed globally on your machine.

 ## Create a new app